(Last Updated on : 27/06/2017)

 Economy of Delhi

 Delhi is the largest commercial centre in the north India.
-The tertiary sector adds to 70.95% of Delhi's gross SDP followed by secondary sector with 25.2% and primary sectors with 3.85% contribution.
-Delhi's workforce constitutes 32.82% of the population showing a boost of 52.52% between 1991 and 2001.
-Delhi's unemployment rate lessened from 12.57% in 1999 and 2000 to 4.63% in 2003.
-In December 2004, 636,000 people were registered with diverse employment exchange programmes in Delhi.
+The tertiary economical sector adds to 70.95 percent of Delhi's gross SDP followed by secondary sector with 25.2 percent and primary sectors with 3.85 percent contribution.
 Construction, health, power, telecommunications and community services, and real estate form essential parts of Delhi's financial system.
 Delhi has India's biggest and one of the fastest growing retail industries.
-As a consequence, land prices are flourishing and Delhi is at present ranked the 7th most expensive office hub in the world.